Claude Code Guide

 but a better option is Auto mode — an AI classifier decides what's safe.

-You can also run Claude Code directly inside VS Code.
+You can also run Claude Code directly inside VS Code, JetBrains IDEs, and Cursor.
 Install the Claude Code extension from the VS Code marketplace, and it will appear as an integrated panel in your editor.
+Same machinery, just rendered inside the IDE.

 Keyboard Shortcuts